onepanelio/core-docs/blog/2020-9-01-ensemble.md

     return labels,data
 ```

-Now, our code is good to go for Workflows.
+Now, our code is good to go for automation in Workflows.

-## Creating template
+## Creating a reusable Workflow template

 It is usually a good idea to start with a base template and then make required changes to achieve our goal.
 For this template, our goal is to run inference using two different models on two different nodes.
-For this task, we can use following template as our starting point.
+For this task, we can use following template as our starting point:

 ```yaml
 entrypoint: main